kaelzhang/skema/doc/apis.md

 - How we should manage the value:
   - **validate**
   - **set**
 - And how we should deal with it if it is a member of an object or an array.
-The following configurations do not have any effects if we test the type alone.
+The following configurations do not have any effects if we test against the type alone.
+And we will talk about these descriptors later with [`shape()`](#shape)
   - **when**
   - **default**
   - **enumerable**
   - **writable**

-Validate a value:
+Basic usage:

 ```js
 const TypeNumber = type({